 It may seem a basic term, but we want to ensure you know exactly what it means.

-Employee termination refers to the situation when an employee’s work and employment contract comes to an end.
+Understanding the nuances of employee termination is crucial.
+It refers to the situation when an employee's work and employment contract come to an end, and this knowledge can help you navigate these situations with confidence.

 In this case, the employee must hand the employer a resignation letter and provide a notice period.